Daniel Ridgway Knight(1839 - 1924)

 Knight built a glass studio outside of his home, enabling him to paint outdoors, even in the dead of winter.
 Whether he was concentrating on the evening with the glow of moonlight upon the Seine River or on a young woman in a brightly colored flower garden at midday, each scene is depicted with great detail and with specific attention to a realistic portrayal of the landscape.

-Daniel Ridgway Knight was born on March 15,1839 in Pennsylvania.
-He studied and exhibited at the Pennsylvania Academy of the Fine Arts, were he was a classmate of Mary Cassatt and Thomas Eakins.
+Daniel Ridgway Knight was born on March 15, 1839, in Pennsylvania.
+He studied and exhibited at the Pennsylvania Academy of the Fine Arts, where he was a classmate of Mary Cassatt and Thomas Eakins.
 In 1861, he went to Paris to study at l’Ecole des Beaux-Arts under Cabanel, and to apprentice in the atelier of Charles-Gabriel-Gleyre.

 He returned to Philadelphia in 1863 to serve in the Union Army.
 During the war, Knight practiced sketching facial expressions and capturing human emotion in his work.
 He sketched battle scenes, recording the war for history.
-He founded the Philadelphia Sketch Club, where he showed works that dealt with the Civil War, mythology, and scenes from opera.
-In 1871 Knight married Rebecca Morris Webster and after the wedding he began working as a portrait painter in order to make enough money to return to France.
+He was an early member of the Philadelphia Sketch Club, where he showed works that dealt with the Civil War, mythology, and scenes from opera.
+In 1871 Knight married Rebecca Morris Webster and after the wedding, he began working as a portrait painter in order to make enough money to return to France.

 In 1872, once settled in France, Knight befriended Renoir, Sisley, and Wordsworth, all of whose influences can be seen in his work.
 He also enjoyed a close relationship with Meissonier.
 In 1875 he painted a painting called Wash Day (35 ½” x 51 ¼”) after a sketch by Meissonier for which he received critical acclaim.
 Knight was also strongly affected by the works of Jean-Francois Millet.
 In 1874 while painting in Barbizon, Knight went to visit Millet and found his view of peasant life to be too fatalistic.
 As opposed to Millet, Knight focused on depicting the rural classes during their happier moments.
 Other important influences were Bastien-Lepage, with whom he is most often compared, and Jules Breton for his plein-air style.